Punyashreee/UE24CS645BC2_PES1PG25CS086_Fashion_MNIST_CNN/README.md

 # Train/Test Split Used

-Although Fashion-MNIST provides 60,000 training images and 10,000 testing images, a subset of the dataset is used for practical experimentation and faster training as the CNN is implemented manually using NumPy and nested loops instead of optimized GPU frameworks, training on the complete dataset would require significantly higher execution time.
+Although Fashion-MNIST provides 60,000 training images and 10,000 testing images, a subset of the dataset is used for practical experimentation and faster training as the CNN is implemented manually using NumPy and nested loops.

 | Dataset | Available | Used |
 |---|---|---|